UK CBAM: The UK's Carbon Import Levy

 • From the get-go, the UK CBAM will apply to Scope 1 and 2 emissions, plus select precursor product emissions.

-• The UK government does not currently intend to start with a transitional period, unlike the EU CBAM.
+• The UK government does not intend to start with a transitional period, unlike the EU CBAM.

 Is carbon reporting mandatory in the UK?